Skip to main content Skip to main navigation

 Separated Materials

-Folder 1 in the inventory, a grouping of 80 documents concerning a case of five enslaved people at a sugar mill who killed a man they believed to be the Governor General of Cuba, was removed from the collection and cataloged separately as HV6535.C9 C66 1842.
+Folder 1 in the inventory contained a grouping of 80 documents related to the case of five enslaved people at a sugar mill in Rio Nuevo who killed a man they believed to be the Governor General of Cuba on July 8, 1842.
+This item was removed from the collection and cataloged separately as HV6535.C9 C66 1842.

 Collection processed by